 The printable version above is the official version of the OAIC Enterprise Agreement 2016–2019 as approved by the Fair Work Commission on 5 May 2016.
 The HTML version below has had several minor typographical errors corrected.
 It is substantively the same as the official version; however for any legal purpose the printable version should be used.

-Note: The OAIC Enterprise Agreement 2016-2019 is to be read together with the OAIC Remuneration Determination 2022.
-The OAIC Remuneration Determination 2022 supplements the OAIC Enterprise Agreement 2016-2019 by providing adjustments to salary and salary-related allowances commencing on 13 May 2022.
-The OAIC Enterprise Agreement 2016-2019 continues to provide all other terms and conditions of employment.
+Note: The OAIC Enterprise Agreement 2016–2019 is to be read together with the principal determination, OAIC Remuneration Determination 2022, and the amendment determination, OAIC Amendment (Remuneration) Determination 2023.
+The determinations supplement the OAIC Enterprise Agreement 2016–2019 by providing adjustments to salary and salary-related allowances commencing on 26 April 2022.
+The OAIC Enterprise Agreement 2016–2019 continues to provide all other terms and conditions of employment.

 Part 1—Technical and general matters